Issues Important to

 Alaskans and the AIP

-An expanded definition of why we feel this way is presented here.
+The Information below farther explains our stand on many of the issues in our platform and beyond.
 Feel free to ask questions or post comments to the AIP by email or in our forum.

 Constitution